 Michael H.R.
 Erkens

 I hold a Master of Science degree in Mathematics and Finance and received my Ph.D. in Financial Accounting with summa cum laude from Trier University, Germany.
-Before joining ERASMUS University, I was a professor at HEC Paris, France.
+Before joining ERASMUS University, I was on the faculty at HEC Paris, France.
 I received funding from the European Union's Marie Curie Network and from the German Research Foundation.
 I was a visiting Ph.D. student at the University of Chicago's Booth School of Business in 2011/2012, and a visiting Ph.D. student at HEC Paris in 2009 and 2010.